voschezang/coding-handbook/goals-planning-strategy.md

-### Content of tasks
+### Content of Tasks

-Subtasks can be explained in a single sentence, but (large) tasks can be defined more thoroughly.
+Some tasks can be explained in a single sentence, but (large) tasks can be defined more thoroughly.

-The questions that should be answered are as follows (ordered by importance).
-This is based on [Kanban](https://en.wikipedia.org/wiki/Kanban) and [PDCA](https://en.wikipedia.org/wiki/PDCA).

-Approach
+Before closing a task an appropriate review should be done to validate whether its purpose has been fulfilled.

+#### Small Tasks

+**Why** the need for change

 - What problem does this task tackle?
-To what higher-level goal does this task relate?
+    - Why does this need to be done now?

+**What** is going to happen

-- What are the current and target conditions?
+- *Context*: What are the current and target conditions?
+- *Proposal*: What is the proposed solution?
+- *Outcome*: To what higher-level goal does this task relate?
-- What are the risks associated with this approach?
+    - What are the next steps?

-Steps
+**How** to implement the change

 - What are the sub-tasks that are involved?
 - What is the minimal scope of the task?

+#### Larger Task

+In addition to the above:

+**Why this** investment should be made

+- What is the cost in terms of time and effort?
+- How much uncertainty is there?
-- What are the next steps?
+- What are the side-effects?

-Before closing a task an appropriate review should be done to validate whether its purpose has been fulfilled.
+**When** this investment should be made

+- What is the risk of not picking this up?
+- How long can this be deferred?

+How **success** is going to be measured

+- What metrics will be used to track progress?